 If your child has a winter birthday (and therefore is already getting more than he or she needs this time of year), forgo asking for birthday gifts and ask for non-perishable food or a new toy to donate.
 It’s a great way to help others while teaching your kids a wonderful lesson, not to mention the teaching opportunity it provides to your guests as well.

 6. Demonstrate immediate kindness

-It can be easy (and sometimes prudent) to turn away charity or chronic homelessness with any range of excuses, but in a season where economic difference is so stark, generosity and trust go a long way: donate that dollar to the Salvation Army collector or give a McDonald’s gift card to the homeless man asking for food, and then explain to them where their donation will go and why it matters.
+It can be easy (and sometimes prudent) to turn away charity or chronic homelessness with any range of excuses, but in a season where the economic difference is so stark, generosity and trust go a long way: donate that dollar to the charity collector at the grocery store or give a McDonald’s gift card to people experiencing homelessness who is asking for food, and then explain to them where their donation will go and why it matters.

 7. Buy a Christmas tree for a family in need

-There are many local services and organizations who have a list of local families that could use a little help.
+There are many local services and organizations that have a list of local families that could use a little help.
 Your child’s school might also be able to guide you to just the family that could use some extra Christmas spirit.